 Aside from improving my health, I went ahead and put most of my points into improving Push, Blinding Light, and a risky focus on the spell, Transpose.
 Like Push, it’s a spell that needs a little maneuvering and placement to work.
 But if successful Transpose can really help get treasure off the table, or potentially ruin the plans of an opponent by throwing a creature their way.

 I also walked away with few casualties.
 I only lost a thug and my man-at-arms would be well enough to fight the next game.
 I need to consider possibly spending some coin and get more sturdy followers for the last few games.
 The campaign will be wrapping up soon and I’m solidly in last place.
 But at least I haven’t had an abysmal expedition…..
 Yet.

 Our summer Frostgrave campaign is in full swing and I managed to get another game in.
-This time I’d be going against another necromancer.
-Seriously, I think it’s just about everyone’s favorite school fluffwise with the pals I play with.
+This time I’d be going against a Chronomancer.
+This would be a small departure from my typical necromancer opponents.
 Last time I fared okay but didn’t really get any treasure.